-Moreover, in line with the adopted Fishing effort adjustment plan (FEAP) that was adopted for the purpose of the implementation of the scrapping measure with the funds from the EFF in the period 2012-2013, additional management measures were introduced, among them a moratorium on the issuing of new fishing licenses that would contain the following fishing gears: purse seines (PS), midwater pair trawls (PTM), set gillnets (GNS) and trammel nets (GTR) and therefore it was not possible to obtain new fishing licenses to fish with these types of fishing gears in the before mentioned period.
-It is important to highlight that with these types of fishing gears almost entire landings of the Slovenian fishermen are generated.
+Moreover, in line with the adopted Fishing effort adjustment plan (FEAP) that was adopted for the purpose of the implementation of the scrapping measure with the funds from the EFF in the period 2012-2013, additional management measures were introduced, among them a moratorium on the issuing of new fishing licenses that would contain the following fishing gears: purse seines (PS), midwater pair trawls (PTM), set gillnets (GNS) and trammel nets (GTR) and therefore it was not possible to obtain new fishing licenses to fish with these types of fishing gears almost entire landings of the Slovenian fishermen are generated.
 Slovenia continues to implement this measure even after the termination of the scrapping measure.